SlimeVR/SlimeVR-Docs-Site/diy/tracker-schematics.md

 ## Cable layout recommendation for auxiliary tracker

 Note that while schematics show SDA and SCL running adjacent to each other, make sure that they are not physically adjacent when running in the auxiliary tracker cable.
-This is to avoid [crosstalk](https://www.i2cchip.com/i2c_connector.html#Crosstalk) and ensure stable operation of both trackers when cable and allows the extension to safely reach more than 80cm.
+This is to avoid [crosstalk](https://www.i2cchip.com/i2c_connector.html#Crosstalk) and ensure stable operation of both trackers, and allows the extension to safely reach more than 80cm.

 ![Distance for each setup](../assets/img/I2C_Wire_Length_Test.png)